 Microsoft Clarity in combination with SPFx app customizer is easy to integrate into SharePoint.
 It can help us to generate a better understanding of user behaviour.
 User feedback can be supplemented with data from the

-• and Recordings: Clarity Recording Just think of scenarios where we want to present a lot of content or where we want to integrate our own controls … the possibilities are never-ending!
+- and Recordings: Just think of scenarios where we want to present a lot of content or where we want to integrate our own controls … the possibilities are never-ending!